mifansLA/mi/_pages/zippy.md

 ZippyShare is a Free File Hosting Service, wich is used to provide you storage and traffic for your file(s), that allows you share your favorite file.

-**RapidVideo** provides you with all the necessary features that you need in order to share your favourite files to the internet
+**ZippyShare** provides you with all the necessary features that you need in order to share your favourite files to the internet

 The key advantage is very simple: You can upload any files including video or zipped file.